sundios/bulk_keyword_research/README.md

 1. **Choose a topic** — e.g. “Netflix”.
 2. **OpenAI** generates up to 50 short-tail, related topic ideas (child pages).
-3. **KWRDS.ai** retrieves live keyword search volumes for each topic.
+3. **kwrds.ai** retrieves live keyword search volumes for each topic.
 4. The script merges everything into a single Excel workbook (`seo_keywords.xlsx`) with:
    - One **Index sheet** summarizing volumes and potential traffic.
    - One sheet per child topic with raw keyword data.

 You can also manually add extra topics to include in the analysis.

-If you prefer a no-code interface, the same logic is available via the **[KWRDS Topic Research tool](https://www.kwrds.ai/topic-research)**.
+If you prefer a no-code interface, the same logic is available via the **[kwrds.ai Topic Research tool](https://www.kwrds.ai/topic-research)**.

 ---